jcaip/jcaip.github.io/_posts/2016-07-15-Genetic-Algorithm.md

       alt: Gen alg
       title: Genetic Algorithm
 ---
+Creating a genetic algorithm that generates an expression that evaluates to 42.

 ## The Problem
 So I've been meaning to create a blog to chronicle all the technical stuff I do, and I just discovered jekyll-now and I love it so far.
 So without much further ado, this is the first post on my blog, and it describes running a genetic algorithm to create a string of numbers and operations that evaluates to 42.